arcalinea/simplechain/README.md

 + TODO: difficulty adjustment, save block reward.

-`miner.go` also contains a function for a timeout-based mining algorithm.
+`miner.go` also contains a function for a timeout-based mining algorithm, to test without making your computer scream.

 ## Block and transaction validation

 Each block received over network is processed, and saved if it is valid.

-+ TODO: Reorg behavior
+Reorg logic is naive, and based on longest chaintip.
+TODO: difficulty

 ## Wallet